yosief14/dev-quest/README.md

   # Dev Quest 🧙‍♂️

-  ##  This is my implementation of the mockups from Frontend-Mentor
+  ##  This is my implementation of the frontend mockups from [Frontend-Mentor](https://www.frontendmentor.io/challenges/devjobs-web-app-HuvC_LP4l) that I'm repurposing   .
-  A webapp you can use as a hub for job application tracking. ✍🏽
+  A webapp you can use as a hub for job application tracking. ✍🏽 I wanted to use my favorite bleeding edge tools and try out new ones to make something I'll use everyday.
+There are plenty of great job trackers out there, and I have an unresaonable     amount of minor grievances with all of them.
+This is my solution.

 ## Tech Stack  🛠️
 **Client:** TypeScript, React, Next.js, Bun

-**Server:** Node, Next.js, Turso(upcoming)
+**Server:** Node, Next.js, Turso, Drizzle

 ## TODO  ✅
 - [x] Seach bar functionality
+- [x] User Authentication
 - [x] Forms to add jobs
-- [ ] Tags to organize and update state of application
+- [ ] Edit Entries
-- [ ] Auto fill feature to fill form from job post
+- [ ] Auto fill feature
-- [ ] Persist User session with cookies
 - [ ] Dark mode
-- [x] User Authentication
+- [ ] Kanban Board Presentation of entries
+- [ ] Chrome Extension
-- [ ] Accompanying chrome extention create jobs from link user is currently on
+- [ ] Offline Mode
 - [ ] Resume and Cover Letter linking to each job application